Five Arch Bridge

 Painshill Park, Surrey

-Valley Builders were engaged by the Trust to re-create this bridge in all its splendour.
-The bridge was designed in white reinforced concrete with a feature finish to imitate the original stone-like bridge.
-It was a requirement of the design that the final appearance would not show the ply finish associated with traditional reinforced concrete jobs.
-Great attention had to be paid to forming the traditional arch forms.
+Five Arch Bridge was designed in white reinforced concrete with a feature finish to imitate the stone-like original.
+A requirement of the design was that the final appearance would not show the ply finish associated with traditional reinforced concrete so great attention was paid to forming the traditional arch forms.